 No audited buildings in Moreland were found to warrant evacuation, based on life safety concerns.

 For those buildings which have received a high-risk rating, written advice and directions were provided to the owners corporation regarding any works which may be required.

 When requested, the Moreland Municipal Building Surveyor has also met with the owners corporation committees, when requested, to provide advice and assistance on how to proceed.

 Victorian Building Authority (VBA) appointed as the Municipal Building Surveyor for some buildings

 Roles and responsibilities

 The Victorian Building Authority (VBA) regulates registered builders and registered private building surveyors and plumbing practitioners in Victoria, including undertaking inspections, investigations and audits to ensure these practitioners comply with relevant legislation.

-The Victorian Building Authority is the body responsible for receiving complaints regarding breaches of building legislation and the conduct of registered building practitioners, including builders and building surveyors.
+The Victorian Building Authority (VBA) is the body responsible for receiving complaints regarding breaches of building legislation and the conduct of registered building practitioners, including builders and building surveyors.